 Sake Tengoku’s portfolio of high quality, small production sake producers have never been available in the U.S.A.
 Sake Tengoku is a partnership of two industry veterans, acclaimed sushi Chef Ken Tominaga and business manager Julie Bath.

-Through our personal visits and contacts in Japan, we have carefully created a portfolio that represents some of the top sake regions in Japan, as well as, a diverse range of styles and price points.
-These sakes are already making a big impact in many of the top Asian and Western Cuisine restaurants in San Francisco and Northern California, and more recently New York.
+generic 200mcg Misoprostol online Through our personal visits and contacts in Japan, we have carefully created a portfolio that represents some of the top sake regions in Japan, as well as, a diverse range of styles and price points.
+These sakes are already making a big impact in many of the top Asian and Western Cuisine restaurants in California, New York , Boston, DC, Virginia, Maryland, Delaware, Florida, Las Vegas, Hawaii and Oregon.

 Chef and Consulting Partner

 vilitra uk Chef Ken Tominaga’s passion and knowledge of food extends into sake, inspiring him to create and consult for Sake Tengoku, an import company of small, artisanal, sake producers never before introduced to the US market.